Elliott Yamin (album): Critical reception

-Daniel Wolfe of About.com praised both the genre variety on the record's track list and Yamin's vocal talents over them, saying that, "Whether it is his transcendent vocal on the choir-backed "Free" or his show-stopping cover of Leon Russel's "A Song For You," Elliott Yamin proves on his debut album that he is one of the most talented recording artists American Idol has produced."
-In a dual review with Paris Bennett's Princess P, Vibe writer Sean Fennessey noted how Yamin maintains his vocal identity when performing traditional tracks ("A Song for You") and the album's more "vibrant and modern" material ("Wait for You" and "Movin' On").
-Entertainment Weekly's Dave Karger described how to approach the record: "To get the most out of Elliott Yamin, the debut CD from last season's scruffily soulful third-place finisher on American Idol, treat each track like a different episode of the show.
-"Wait for You" is ballad week: "You did your thing, dawg," Randy might say.
-"Alright" is hip-hop week: "It sounded like last call at some ghastly karaoke bar" would be Simon's reply.
-And "A Song for You," the Leon Russell/Donny Hathaway classic Yamin performed at his first Idol audition, is standards week: Cut to Paula, in tears."
+Daniel Wolfe of About.com praised both the genre variety on the record's track list and Yamin's vocal talents over them, saying that, "Whether it is his transcendent vocal on the choir-backed "Free" or his show-stopping cover of Leon Russell's "A Song for You," Elliott Yamin proves on his debut album that he is one of the most talented recording artists American Idol has produced."
+In a dual review with Paris Bennett's Princess P, Vibe writer Sean Fennessey noted how Yamin maintains his vocal identity when performing traditional tracks and the album's more "vibrant and modern" material.
+Entertainment Weekly's Dave Karger explained that to get the most out of the record, you have to approach it like a different episode of American Idol.

 AllMusic's Stephen Thomas Erlewine was mixed about the album, noting how the tracks can be hit or miss at times with either misplaced styles or manufactured production but gave praise to Yamin's performance for having enough personality to sell the lyrics, saying that "He still sounds effortless and charming, which is why it's a shame he doesn't have the support he would have had if had won Idol: he would have had the biggest budget and the best collaborators, something that would help him make a record as distinctive as he is."
 Elysa Gardner of USA Today found the album to be a typical Idol release with adequate but generic tracks that are competently performed by Yamin's technically sound delivery, saying that "To his credit, he apes Stevie Wonder and Donny Hathaway as adroitly as Taylor Hicks does Michael McDonald.
 If that passes for interpretive singing these days, we have Idol, and ourselves, to blame."

 Commercial performance

-The album debuted on the US Billboard 200 chart at number three, selling 90,000 copies in its first week.
-It was certified gold on October 12, 2007.
-As of March 2010, the album has sold 527,000 copies in the United States.
+Elliott Yamin debuted at number three on the US Billboard 200 chart, selling 90,000 copies in its first week of release.
+It was certified gold by the Recording Industry Association of America (RIAA) on October 12, 2007.
+By March 2010, the album had sold 527,000 copies in the United States.
+In Japan, the album was certified gold by the Recording Industry Association of Japan (RIAJ) in September 2008.